MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 ## Analyze the possible root causes

-After you've gathered all the data related to the scenario, you need to consider possible root causes and research potential solutions.
+After gathering all the data related to the scenario, you need to consider possible root causes and research potential solutions.
 Think about the seriousness of the alert.
 Are only a handful of users affected, or is it a widespread issue?
 Did a recent policy change have unintended consequences?

 We recommend looking at the alerts and scenario monitoring data regularly to identify trends and potential issues before they become widespread problems.